JohanHeman/JohanHeman/README.md

 - 🔭 I’m currently working on small projects to practice
 - 🌱 I’m currently learning sql, creating and using databases, i am also learning html, css and javascript from The Odin Project.
-- 👯 I’m looking to collaborate on ...
+- 📫 How to reach me: jojo2001@hotmail.se

 <!--